Michaeltran2014/Major_Evaluation/README.md

 Step 5: Press the "copy" button, which is illustrated as a clipboard.
 After pressing the button, you should get a message saying the SSH key has been copied.

 Step 6: Return to your terminal.
 Enter the command "git clone <paste this SSH key you received in Step 5 here>".
 This should clone the current state of the repository into the folder of your choosing.
 You should now have access to your own copy of the repository for future use.

+#Running the Jupyter Notebook

+1. From your computer terminal, change directories until you enter the directory where you stored the copy of the reposistory

+2. Once inside the correct directory, type in the command <jupyter notebook Major_Evaluation.ipynb> without the < >.
+This should activate the kernel required to run the project and open a browser window where the jupyter notebook will appear with the project